Steal Wool: Plot

 Finally, the time clock whistle blows and Ralph and Sam walk home.
-Ralph has two black eyes, an arm in a sling, and is stumbling around from the damage that he sustained from the items that hit him.
+Ralph has two black eyes, an arm in a sling, and is stumbling around from the injuries that he sustained from the items that crushed him.
 Sam reassuringly suggests that Ralph has been working too hard, that he take the next day off and that Sam can handle both jobs.
 "Gee, th-thanks, Sam", Ralph says, staggering back into his house.
 "You're a....pal."

 Reception

 Animation historian Greg Ford writes, "Much of the mythic resonance of Wile E. Coyote's all-consuming, Sisyphean scrambles after the Road Runner would seem to stem from the lunar emptiness of the desert and the absence of any more civilized environment.
 Yet when Chuck Jones deposited the coyote in a more 'human', workaday context and set his struggles against a verdant, ironically bucolic backdrop, his plight registers as even more absurdist.
 For Coyote (graced with a red nose and recast as Ralph Wolf) had an alternative life as half of an adversarial pairing with an affable sheepdog named Sam.
 Unluckily for the wolf, Sam's sight-obscuring mop top hides an ability to see everything, materialize everywhere, and ubiquitously mete out swift, draconian justice."